 She wrote me telling me she paper pieced hers.
 I have her permission to post her method.
 This following is an edited version of the email she sent me.

 Draw a square the finished size.
 Find the center of each side, and draw a square connecting those four points.
 If you want, you can keep drawing smaller and smaller squares right to the center.
 It's a square-in-a-square-in-a-square-in-a-square-in-a-square-in-a-square.
+I fussy-cut the center patch.
+The picture on the left is a picture of Dorothy's block for a friend who loves neutrals.

 ---------------------------------------------------------------------------------------------------------------